keiki83/CMDS/docs/index.md

 * [ ] Custom Batch File Integration
 * [ ] Automatic Update

+## ChangeLog
+* 1.04 - Added Relative Path option to executable.
+Added more groundwork for load from file.
+* 1.03 - Added Communication to sub processes.
+Added groundwork for load from file.
+* 1.02 - Modularized code.
+Added tabbedpane.
+* 1.01 - Implemented process builder
+* 1.00 - Initial prototype

 ## Images
 ![Prototype](prototype.png)
 Working prototype of parameters being passed to a process builder, setting the working directory and executable.
 Textfield is updated in realtime for server running in background.